toptive/cordova-plugin-firebasex/README.md

 Note: if you enable this setting, any crashes that occur within libraries included via Cocopods will not be recorded in Crashlytics or other crash reporting services.

-### Cordova CLI builds
-If you are building (directly or indirectly) via the Cordova CLI and encounter build failures on iOS, this is likely due to [an issue with Cordova CLI builds for iOS](https://github.com/apache/cordova-ios/issues/659) when including certain pods into the build (see [#326](https://github.com/dpa99c/cordova-plugin-firebasex/issues/326)).

-Note that building from Xcode works fine, so if you are able then do this.

-Otherwise (e.g. if building via a CI) then you'll need to switch to using the [cli_build branch](https://github.com/dpa99c/cordova-plugin-firebasex/tree/cli_build) of this plugin which removes the Firebase Inapp Messaging and Google Tag Manager SDK components that are causing the build issues.

 # Firebase config setup
 There's a handy [installation and setup guide on medium.com](https://medium.com/@felipepucinelli/how-to-add-push-notifications-in-your-cordova-application-using-firebase-69fac067e821).
 However, if using this, remember this forked plugin is `cordova-plugin-firebasex` (not `cordova-plugin-firebase`).